Microsoft Dynamics 365 for Finance and Operations: Accelerate RSAT adoption – THR2065

 3. Data Parameterization

-No more static tests!
-RSAT allows for the dynamic handling of test data, making your automation flexible and relevant to real-world business cases.
+No more static tests.
+RSAT allows for dynamic handling of test data, making automation flexible and relevant to real-world business cases.

 4. Execution Agent

-The RSAT Execution Agent runs on your VM or Remote Server Administration Tools (RSAT) environment, orchestrating the automated tests directly against your F&O instance.
+The RSAT Execution Agent runs on your VM or RSAT environment, orchestrating automated tests directly against your F&O instance.

 THR2065 focuses on demystifying RSAT deployment, providing step-by-step guidance on how to move from zero to RSAT-ready within weeks.
-It arms teams with the knowledge to quickly adopt the toolset and integrate it smoothly into their existing Dynamics 365 F&O landscape.
+It helps teams quickly adopt the toolset and integrate it into their Dynamics 365 F&O landscape.

 RSAT Deployment: Setting the Foundation

-1. Prepare your Azure DevOps environment – Ensure you’ve set up test plans and suites.
+1. Prepare your Azure DevOps environment – Ensure test plans and test suites are configured.

 2. Capture Task Recorder recordings – Use BPM to create standardized process recordings.

-3. Install and configure RSAT – Follow Microsoft's guide to install RSAT on a dedicated VM or local workstation with remote server administration tools configured.
+3. Install and configure RSAT – Set up RSAT on a VM or workstation with required configuration.

-4. Parameterize test data – Input your data variations to ensure broad test coverage.
+4. Parameterize test data – Add data variations for broader test coverage.

-5. Run and monitor tests – Execute tests and review results directly in Azure DevOps.
+5. Run and monitor tests – Execute tests and review results in Azure DevOps.

 RSAT in Action: A Business Scenario

-With RSAT tools integrated, those same validations could be executed overnight, with comprehensive test reports available in Azure DevOps the next morning—drastically reducing time-to-market and freeing up resources for higher-value tasks.
+If an organization runs monthly updates for Finance & Operations, manual testing may take weeks of effort across teams.
+With RSAT tools, the same validations can be executed overnight, with detailed results available in Azure DevOps the next morning—significantly reducing time-to-market and freeing resources for higher-value tasks.

 RSAT Beyond Regression Testing

-While regression automation is RSAT’s bread and butter, its potential extends into:
+While regression automation is RSAT’s core strength, its use extends to:

-Forward-thinking organizations are even exploring RSAT for cross-module process automation—linking financial operations with supply chain, manufacturing, and project management workflows.
+Organizations are also exploring RSAT for cross-module automation across finance, supply chain, manufacturing, and project operations.

 Why Accelerate RSAT Adoption Now?